Jeff Gordon: Championship seasons (1995–2001)

 In 1995, Gordon won his first Winston Cup Series championship.
 Despite a rough start to the season in the Daytona 500, he won three of the following six races at Rockingham, Atlanta and Bristol, while winning the pole at Rockingham, Richmond, Darlington and North Wilkesboro in that timespan.
+In addition, he won The Winston Select in dominating fashion.
 He won his fifth pole of the season at Charlotte, but after the race, NASCAR officials found unapproved wheel hubs on his car, and fined the team $60,000 while placing Ray Evernham on probation indefinitely.
 Gordon later won four more poles during the season (Dover, Michigan, Indianapolis, Martinsville) while winning races at Daytona, New Hampshire, Darlington and Dover.
-The results during the season gave him a 300-point lead over Dale Earnhardt en route to the title.
+The results during the season gave him a commanding 300-point lead over Dale Earnhardt en route to the title.
 The team's consistency was much better as well, having had three DNF's in 1995, compared to 21 in his previous two seasons combined.

 Gordon's title defense in 1996 featured ten wins at Richmond, Darlington (sweeping the races), Bristol, Dover (winning both races), Pocono, Talladega, Martinsville, and North Wilkesboro (winning the final official NASCAR race at the track).
-He finished second to his teammate Terry Labonte for the championship, losing by 37 points.
+After holding a 111-point lead late in the season, he finished second to his teammate Terry Labonte for the championship, losing by 37 points.

 Gordon won consecutive Winston Cup titles in 1997 and 1998.
 In 1997, he won his first Daytona 500, becoming the youngest driver at the time to win the race.
 He won the second race of the season at Rockingham the following week, followed by a third win at Bristol; after a last-lap battle with Rusty Wallace.
-At Charlotte, Gordon won The Winston in a Jurassic Park scheme; the car was modified by Evernham with assistance from Hendrick chassis engineer Rex Stump, and after the race it was banned following complaints from other team owners.
+At Charlotte, Gordon won The Winston in a Jurassic Park: The Ride scheme; the car was modified by Evernham with assistance from Hendrick chassis engineer Rex Stump, and after the race it was banned following complaints from other team owners.
 Afterwards, he won the Coca-Cola 600, and after winning the Southern 500 at Darlington, became the first driver since Bill Elliott in 1985 to win the Winston Million.
 While Elliott failed to win the Winston Cup in 1985, Gordon claimed his second Winston Cup championship in 1997, completing one of the most impressive single-season performances in NASCAR history.
-He finished the season with 10 victories (Daytona, Rockingham, Bristol, Martinsville, Charlotte, Pocono, California, Watkins Glen, Darlington, and New Hampshire).
-The following year, Gordon won a modern-era record 13 races at Charlotte, Sonoma, Pocono, Indianapolis, Watkins Glen, Michigan, New Hampshire, Darlington, Daytona, Rockingham and Atlanta.
+He finished the season with ten victories (Daytona, Rockingham, Bristol, Martinsville, Charlotte, Pocono, California, Watkins Glen, Darlington, and New Hampshire).
+The following year, Gordon won a modern-era record thirteen races at Charlotte, Sonoma, Pocono, Indianapolis, Watkins Glen, Michigan, New Hampshire, Darlington, Daytona, Rockingham and Atlanta.
 He clinched his third title with a 364-point lead over Mark Martin.
-Gordon set Winston Cup records during the season, including four consecutive wins and 17 consecutive top-five finishes.
+Gordon set Winston Cup records during the season, including four consecutive wins and seventeen consecutive top-five finishes.
 He ended the season with seven poles, 25 top-five, and 27 top-tens.